-8. Will prospective interns know which employers are reviewing their applications?
+6. Will prospective interns know which employers are reviewing their applications?

-The Massachusetts Technical Trades Work and Learning Program is set up so employers can review the database and hand-select the students that they would like to interview.
-MassCEC is not involved with selecting interns for employers.
-This means that you will receive communication about your application only from an employer when an employer selects you for an interview.
-You will only receive communication from MassCEC in the event that further documentation is required in order to confirm your eligibility for participation in this program.
+The Massachusetts Technical Trades Work and Learning Program is structured for employers to review the database and select the students they would like to interview.
+MassCEC is not involved with selecting students for employers.
+You will receive communication about your application when an employer selects you for an interview.
+You will only receive communication from MassCEC if further documentation is required in order to confirm your eligibility for participation in this program.

-9. How many interns will be selected?
+7. How many interns will be selected?